GoogleCloudPlatform/community/tutorials/setting-up-lamp/index.md

 to an IP address.
 The `CNAME` record creates an alias for the `A` record.
 This lesson assumes you want `example.com` and `www.example.com` to map to the same IP address.

-1. Get your **External IP** address for your instance.
+1. Get your external IP address for your instance.
 You can look up the IP address on the [**VM instances** page](https://console.cloud.google.com/compute/instances) in the Cloud Console.
 1. Sign in to your provider's DNS management interface and find the domain that you want to manage.
     Refer to your DNS provider's documentation for specific steps.